sdsmart/Text_Analytics_Homework_4/README.md

 Text Simmilarity Analyzer
 -------------------------
-The project is about processing several documents and analyzing similarities between them based on the textual data.
+This project is about processing several documents and analyzing similarities between them based on the textual data.

 ### Run Instructions
 Run the diff.py script.
 This script should output the analysis of the documents to the terminal.